ROSbot XL

 - Built-in USB hub (2 external and 2 internal ports available)

-- Built-in Li-Ion 3S battery (11.1V 7800mAh 86Wh)
+- Built-in Li-Ion 3S battery (11.1V, 7800mAh, 86Wh)

 - Power board with advanced energy management (USB-C Power Delivery compatible, protection circuits, contactless charging option)

-- Selectable power for SBC supply (5V, 12V, 19V)
+- Selectable power supply for SBC (5V, 12V, 19V)

-- Programmable RGB perimeter LEDs, speaker
+- Programmable RGB perimeter LEDs and speaker

-- Ethernet based communication between SBC and STM32F4 based digital controller
+- Ethernet-based communication between SBC and STM32F4-based digital controller

-- Universal mounting plate (for LIDARs, robot arms etc.)
+- Universal mounting plate (for LIDARs, robot arms, etc.)

 Hardware guide